HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf220.md

 ### Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository

 === "Containers"
     Starting CF216, the Harbor repository is updated with an OCI-based registry and the Helm chart command is updated to be OCI-compliant.
 Instructions on how to pull Helm charts using OCI commands are now available.
-For more information, see the Help Center topics [Configure Harbor Helm Repository](../../deployment/install/container/helm_deployment/preparation/get_the_code/configure_harbor_helm_repo.md) and [Download and Deploy from HCL Harbor Repository](../../get_started/download/harbor_container_registry.md).
+For more information, see the Help Center topics [Configure Harbor Helm Repository](../../deployment/install/container/helm_deployment/preparation/get_the_code/configure_harbor_helm_repo.md) and [Download and Deploy from HCL Harbor Repository](../../get_started/download/harbor_container_registry.md).### Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository

+###  Notice of deprecation of automated Pod restart on ConfigMap updates

+=== "Containers"
+     Beginning with HCL Digital Experience 9.5 Container Update CF221, Pods will not be restarted automatically anymore by Runtime Controller when a ConfigMap is changed manually.
+For production deployments always use the Helm custom values and `helm upgrade` to change configuration.
+This will trigger the appropriate restarts.
+For development and testing when a ConfigMap is changed, the appropriate Pod will have to be restarted manually.
+For more information, see the Help Center topics [Container Configuration](../../deployment/manage/container_configuration/index.md#rollout-of-configuration-changes)

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U